 Pin - The rod that holds the leaves together, inside the knuckle.

-Leaf - The portions (typically two) that extend laterally from the knuckle and typically revolve around the pin.
+Leaf - The portion (typically two) that extends laterally from the knuckle and typically revolve around the pin.

 Railway Hinges are the most popular type of hinge and are used on internal doors.

 Railway Hinges are manufacture from Steel and Brass.

 Railway Hinges have a broad range of finishes.
 Like Antique Brass, Antique Bronze-Lacquered, Satin Chrome, White Primed, Satin Nickel, Polished Chrome, Stainless Steel, Zinc Plated, Black Paint, Yellow Zinc, Satin Brass, Polished Brass, Bright Brass, Oil Rubber Bronze.